neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 witness-id = "1.6.10"
 witness-id = "1.6.11"
 ```
 The above list authorizes the witness node to produce blocks on behalf of the listed witness ids.
-Normally each witness would be on a different node, but for the purposes of this private testnet, we will start out with all witnesses signing blocks on a single node.
+Normally each witness would be on a different node, but for the purpose of this private testnet, we will start out with all witnesses signing blocks on a single node.
 The private keys for all those witness ids (needed to sign blocks) are already supplied in the `config.ini` file:
 ```
 # Tuple of [PublicKey, WIF private key] (may specify multiple times)